 In moderation, almonds are one of the healthiest snacks around.
 They are rich in a variety of essential nutrients such as fiber, protein, magnesium and vitamin E and have been scientifically proven to lower cholesterol, blood sugar and blood pressure.

 It may therefore come as a surprise that consuming too many almonds can be detrimental to health.
 The United States Food and Drug Administration recommends eating 1.5 ounces of almonds a day.
 This amounts to about a third of a cup or a small handful of the nuts.
 Exceeding this limit can have the following effects.

 1. Weight Gain

 Almonds are high in calories and fats–containing around 160 calories and 14g of fat per ounce.
-According to Livestrong, even though the fats in almonds are all unsaturated(and therefore healthy alternatives to the saturated and trans fat found in meat and processed foods) eating 3 ounces of a almonds a day can add up a pound in just one week.
+According to Livestrong, even though the fats in almonds are all unsaturated(and therefore healthy alternatives to the saturated and trans fat found in meat and processed foods) eating 3 ounces of this nut a day can add up a pound in just one week.

 When adding nuts like almonds to your diet it is recommended to subtract an equal number of calories from elsewhere in your diet.

 Mayo Clinic recommends that normal, healthy adults consume at least 15 mg of vitamin E a day and suggests a tolerable upper limit of 1000 mg per day.
 On average, a quarter cup of almonds contains 62 mg of this nutrient.
 Though it would take a lot of almonds to reach the 1000 mg upper limit, it is quite possible, especially when almonds are added to a diet that is already rich in vitamin E foods.
 Symptoms of vitamin E overdose include lethargy, blurred vision, flatulence, diarrhea and headaches.